Alan-Miller/examples/README.md

 <details>
 <summary>Details</summary>

-* Pay With Card button open form, which gets token back from Stripe.
+* Pay With Card button opens form, which gets token back from Stripe.
 Token can be console logged.
 * When the token arrives, a POST request is sent with the token id to the server to make a charge, and a response comes back (if it is an error, the charge failed).
 </details>
 <br/>